 Put your gloves on first before touching any of your film negatives directly.
 You are trying to preserve them in the best possible conditions, and you don’t want to get oil on the negatives.

 Observe the roll of film that you want to archive.
-I prefer to label my archival sheets with a pen or sharpie before cutting the negatives and sliding them into the archival pages.
+I prefer to label my archival sheets with a pen or Sharpie before cutting the negatives and sliding them into the archival pages.
 Of course, you can always put the negatives first into the pages and then label them.

 Your lab might give you your negatives in a roll encased in a long film sleeve.
 For example, when I shoot with 35mm film and pick my film from the lab, I usually get 36 exposures in a roll protected by a long film sleeve.

-I prefer to cut six images (one row) and then place them into the archival sheet before cutting the next row.
+I prefer to cut six images (one row) and place them into the archival sheet before cutting the next row.
 Why?
 It is easier for me to put the photos in order this way.
 You might feel differently, however.

 I also like to organize the film in the order I took the images, starting at the top (number 1) and working my way down (number 36).
-If you want to organize them differently, that is totally up to you.
+If you want to organize them differently, that is up to you.
 I find this organizational method simple – I’m always going for the easiest way of doing stuff.